Attending and speaking at meetings

 There is a Public Question Time at the start of Full Council meetings, apart from the Annual Meeting in May.
 There is also a Public Question Time at the start of all Cabinet meetings, and at the start of most committee meetings.

-If you want to ask a question or make a statement at a meeting, you must submit your question online 24 hours in advance.
+If you want to ask a question or make a statement at a meeting, you must tell us at least 24 hours in advance.
+You can submit your question online.

 The relevant member or officer of the council will then respond to you.